Imburse-Payments/imburse-payments.github.io/pages/getting-started/account-management.md

 You can setup additional Account API Keys as you require.

 **<mark>Important - Creating an Account API Key will generate your Public Key and Private Key values.
-The Private Key value cannot be retrived after creation so it's important this is safely stored.</mark>**
+The Private Key value cannot be retrieved after creation so it's important this is safely stored.</mark>**

 ##### Account Roles
-The capabilies of an Account API Key are dependent on the **Account Roles** that are assigned to it.
+The capabilities of an Account API Key are dependent on the **Account Roles** that are assigned to it.
 The following table shows the **Account Roles** that are available:

 Account Role Name | Description
 -|-